Next-Latent Prediction Transformers Learn Compact World Models: Discussions

 \paragraph{Myopic Nature of Token-level Predictions.} Token-level supervision is often myopic.
 Next-token prediction transformers tend to prioritize short-term dependencies, and studies have shown that early training can often resemble $n$-gram modeling, which can delay or even prevent learning of the true Markov kernel \citep{edelman2024,makkuva2025attention}. \citet{bachmann24a} further showed that the myopic nature of next-token prediction training can trap models in suboptimal local minima, undermining long-horizon planning.
 In our experiments, we find that adding additional token-level prediction objectives, as in BST, JTP, and MTP, not only degrades next-token performance but also fails to yield consistent gains in generalization.
-In contrast, NextLat, which emphasizes latent transition modeling as its primary objective, avoids degradation in next-token performance and improves downstream generalization by encouraging the learning of structured, predictive representations rather than shallow token-level correlations.
-In doing so, NextLat offers a compelling alternative to conventional token-level prediction objectives commonly used in transformer training.
+In contrast, NextLat, which emphasizes latent transition modeling as its primary objective, minimizes degradation in next-token performance and improves downstream generalization by encouraging the learning of predictive representations rather than shallow token-level correlations.
+Moreover, as discussed in \cref{subsection:why_nextlat}, latent-space supervision provides denser gradient signals than token-level supervision.
+Overall, NextLat offers a compelling alternative to conventional token-level prediction objectives for transformer training.